 - 8 Reader Tips for iPad will not turn on

 - 9 Contact Apple

-First thing to do is to make sure that your device is not off.
-To do this, just press and hold the Sleep/Wake (aka power) button again until you see the Apple logo.
+The first thing to do is to make sure that your device is not off.
+Okay, you probably did try this but just in case.
+To do this, just press and hold the Sleep/Wake (aka power) button again and KEEP HOLDING until you see the Apple logo.

 Charge your iPad

 Sometimes, when you try to turn on your iPad and your iPad, it just doesn’t power up at all.
 If it doesn’t show anything except a black screen, then most likely your tablet just ran out of battery.
 All you have to do is connect your iPad to a wall charger for at least 1 hour.

 Make sure that your charger and cable is working effectively.
 Additionally, check your charger model–are you using the correct type of charger for the specific device?
 Most iPads use 10w or 12w chargers while iPhones use smaller 5 W or even 2.5w chargers.
 So make sure you choose the right charger for your device.
 If unsure, visit the Apple Product page for your specific model of iPhone,iPad, or another iDevice.

 And rest assured, even if you accidentally charge your iDevice with the incorrect charger–it won’t destroy your device or brick it.

 Sometimes, your screen brightness somehow gets set to its minimum, making your screen very dark, looking almost totally black.
 If your screen is black, but you still hear sounds and other indications that the iDevice is on then try asking Siri to increase your screen brightness.